berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

 ## One commit or many?

-        # Rebase your development branch to the updated master
+        # Rebase your development branch 'issue-with-xxx' to the updated master
         git sw2 issue-with-xxx

         # If your work consists of only one commit